-Member of the Society of Experimental Test Pilots.
+- Member of the Society of Experimental Test Pilots.

 Upon becoming an Army Air Corps officer in 1992, Tim served on attachment with the Royal Green Jackets as a Platoon Commander in Northern Ireland, before beginning flight training.
 He was awarded his Army Flying Wings in 1994.

 Between 1994 and 1998 he served as a reconnaissance pilot and flight commander in Germany, the Former Republic of Yugoslavia, Northern Ireland, Kenya and Canada.
-He also qualified as a Combat Survival and Rescue Instructor and a Flight Safety Officer.
+He also qualified as a Combat Survival and Rescue Instructor, and a Flight Safety Officer.

 On completion of test pilot training, Tim served with Rotary Wing Test Squadron, Boscombe Down, between 2006 and 2009.
 He was the senior Apache test pilot in addition to being test pilot for Special Forces aircraft projects.
 He was also the Squadron Training Officer and qualified as a Post Crash Management Incident Officer.

-Tim was appointed as an ambassador for UK Science and space-based careers in 2009 and is involved in working with the UK Space Agency in developing the UK’s microgravity research programme.
-He is currently based at ESA’s European Astronaut Centre in Cologne, Germany.
-Among other duties, Tim is Lead Eurocom for Luca Parmitano’s Volare mission that started in May 2013.
+He was appointed an ambassador for UK Science and space-based careers in 2009 and is involved in working with the UK Space Agency in developing the UK’s microgravity research programme.
+He is keenly interested in promoting science and engineering as career possibilities for school pupils and students.